invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureAuditLogsGraph.rst

-Azure Audit Logs via Graph API
+Entra ID Audit Logs via Graph API
 =======
 Use **Get-GraphEntraAuditLogs** to collect the contents of the Entra ID Audit Log.